Barcode Scanner SDK for iOS

 Enable Scanner Detection

 The SDK supports automatic detection of appearance and disappearance of available scanners.
-When the "Available scanners detection" option is enabled the SDK updates its internal list of available scanners and deliver a corresponding asynchronous notification once it detects connection or disconnection of a particular scanner to the iOS device via Bluetooth.
+When the "Available scanners detection" option is enabled, the SDK updates its internal list of available scanners and deliver a corresponding asynchronous notification once it detects connection or disconnection of a particular scanner to the iOS device via Bluetooth.
 If the option is disabled, the SDK updates its internal list of available scanners only when requested by the application via the sbtGetAvailableScannersList.

 Use the sbtEnableAvailableScannersDetection method to actively detect appearance and disappearance of scanners.